MyParcelCOM/docs/content/api/create-a-shipment.md

 {{% /notice %}}

 #### Relationships
-The following relationships should always be included in a shipment request:
+The following relationships should always be included in a shipment request

 Relationship        | Description
 ------------------- | ------------------